dmachard/go-dnscollector/doc/configuration.md

 Options:
 - `top-max-items`: (string) default number of items on top
-- `common-qtypes`: (string)  expected common qtype list, other will be considered as suspicious
+- `common-qtypes`: (list of string)  expected common qtype list, other will be considered as suspicious
 - `threshold-qname-len`: (string) a length greater than this value will be considered as suspicious
 - `threshold-packet-len`: (string) a size greater than this value will be considered as suspicious value in bytes
 - `threshold-slow`: (string) threshold to set a domain considered as slow, value in second